vMotion failed with the error 'AH related spec cannot be applied to proposed config.'

-When attempting to perform a live vMotion of a VM from one host to another, the operation fails with the error 'AH related spec cannot be applied to proposed config'.
-This indicates that the target host does not support the same advanced hardware features required by the VM.
+When attempting to perform a live vMotion of a virtual machine from one ESXi host to another, the operation fails with the error 'AH related spec cannot be applied to proposed config'.
+This indicates that the target host does not support the same advanced hardware features required by the virtual machine.

 --> )